RabbitJahir/RabbitJahir.github.io/README.md

 <li>If the hub or central computer is
    down, the entire network becomes useless.</li>
-<li>Each node requires a separate table
+<li>Each node requires a separate cable
     so the cost is relatively high.</li>
 <li>Networked computers are not able to
     directly exchange information.</li>